 Before we address the reviewer’s comments point by point, we would like to make a general comment and clarify the scope and focus of this paper.
 While we understand the reviewer’s concern that we did not attempt to explain the exact source of the 14% of deterministic noise and the 86% of random noise, we would like to point out that this is almost intentional and a novelty of our method.
 Instead of making hypotheses about the exact task-specific sources of deterministic and random noises, we took an alternative approach in this paper and developed a novel Bayesian approach which allowed us to separate deterministic noise from random noise without explicitly specifying their sources.

-Although we have some ideas about where the 14% of deterministic noise might come from (e.g., motor sequence patterns of key presses during the forced-play trials), we leave this pursuit of task-specific modeling the deterministic noise for future work.
+Although we have some ideas about where the 14% of deterministic noise might come from (e.g., motor sequence patterns of key presses during the forced-play trials), we leave this pursuit of task-specific modeling the deterministic noise for future work, since it will not affect the main message of our paper.

 Overall, I feel that some control analyses and ways to discard alternative interpretations are needed.
 ANALYSES Comment 2.1: I am intrigued by the negative information bonus A in the model-based analyses for Horizon=1 (Figure 2D).
 Is it significantly different from 0?
 If yes, does this mean that participants are even avoiding uncertainty (risk aversiveness) in that case?
 What would be the implications of this?